-The unnual cash flow statement is structured to show net cash provided by operating activities, investing activities, financing activities and from reserves.
-All cash inflows and outflows, including the change in cash, savings, and checking account balances, are included.
-Therefore, the sum of net cash provided by and used from all four activities should be zero.
+The annual cash flow statement is structured to show net cash provided by operating activities, investing activities, financing activities and from reserves.
+All cash inflows and outflows, including beginning and end balances, are included.
+Therefore, the sum of net cash provided from all four activities should be zero.
 Any imbalance is the error from incorrect accounting of cash inflows/outflows.